-- 6. (1) If a payment service provider of a payee becomes aware, when receiving transfers of funds, that information on the payer required under this Ordinance, is missing or incomplete then, it must, subject to subsections (2) and (3)- - (a) reject the transfer, - (b) request from the payment service provider of the payer the complete information on the payer, or - (c) take such other steps as the Commission may by order direct. - (2) Notwithstanding the requirement in subsection (1), the payment service provider of the payee must comply with any relevant requirements of any other enactment relating to money laundering or terrorist financing.
+- 6. (1) If a payment service provider of a payee becomes aware, when receiving transfers of funds, that information on the payer required under this Ordinance, is missing or incomplete then, it must, subject to subsections (2) and (3)- - (a) reject the transfer, - (b) request from the payment service provider of the payer the complete information on the payer, or - (c) take such other steps as the Commission may by order direct. - (2) Notwithstanding the requirement in subsection (1), the payment service provider of the payee must comply with any relevant requirements of any other enactment relating to money laundering or terrorist financing. - (3) The payment service provider of the payee, in deciding whether or not to reject the transfer or request complete information, must take into account any relevant guidance issued by the Commission. - (4) Where a payment service provider of a payer regularly fails to supply information on the payer required under this Ordinance, the payment service provider of the payee must - (a) notify the Commission and a police officer of that fact, and

-- (3) The payment service provider of the payee, in deciding whether or not to reject the transfer or request complete information, must take into account any relevant guidance issued by the Commission. - (4) Where a payment service provider of a payer regularly fails to supply information on the payer required under this Ordinance, the payment service provider of the payee must - - (a) notify the Commission and a police officer of that fact, and - (b) take steps to attempt to ensure that such information is supplied and such steps may initially include the issuing of written warnings and written deadlines regarding the supply of the required information. - (5) If, following the taking of steps under subsection (4), a payment service provider of a payer still regularly fails to supply the required information on the payer, the payment service provider of the payee must - (a) reject any future transfers of funds from that payment service provider, or - (b) decide whether or not to restrict or terminate its business relationship with that payment service provider.
+- (b) take steps to attempt to ensure that such information is supplied and such steps may initially include the issuing of written warnings and written deadlines regarding the supply of the required information. - (5) If, following the taking of steps under subsection (4), a payment service provider service provider of the payee must - (a) reject any future transfers of funds from that payment service provider, or - (b) decide whether or not to restrict or terminate its business relationship with that payment service provider.